Bram-ter/canvas-chatroom/README.md

-# Fizzychat
+# real-time-web-2223

-Chat room created for the Minor web
+Interactive game created for the minor web at the course real time web